Marshall, Mitchell, and Rhodes Scholarship Opportunities

 Applicants who are not required to apply for institutional endorsement are still greatly encouraged to review the general resources below and set up an appointment with an advisor at the CRF.
 Email questions to firstname.lastname@example.org.

-- To apply for institutional endorsement, individuals must have at least a 3.7 cumulative, unrounded grade point average for consideration.
+- To apply for institutional endorsement for a combination of the Marshall, Mitchell and Rhodes programs, individuals must have at least a 3.7 cumulative, unrounded grade point average for consideration.
+Note: If current students are applying for institutional endorsement for the Mitchell Scholarship alone (i.e., not with Marshall and/or Rhodes), it is preferred, not required, that their GPA be 3.7 or above.
 Typically, competitive candidates have a cumulative GPA approaching 3.9 or higher depending on the fellowship program.

 - Applicants should visit the scholarships’ websites to confirm their eligibility for the Marshall Scholarship, the Mitchell Scholarship, and the Rhodes Scholarship.